Read and write stem/multistream audio files

 - create mp4 stems compatible to Native Instruments traktor.

 - using multiprocessing to speed up reading substreams and write multiple files.

 1. Installation of ffmpeg Library

 The Installation if ffmpeg differ among operating systems.
-If you use Anaconda you can install ffmpeg on Windows/Mac/Linux using the following command:
+If you use anaconda you can install ffmpeg on Windows/Mac/Linux using the following command:

 conda install -c conda-forge ffmpeg

-libfdk-aac support manually as following:
+libfdk-aac codec support as following:

-- Mac: use homebrew:
+- MacOS: use homebrew:

 brew install ffmpeg --with-fdk-aac

-- Ubuntu Linux: See installation script here.
+- Ubuntu/Debian Linux: See installation script here.

 docker pull jrottenberg/ffmpeg